GiulioRossetti/ndlib/docs/reference/models/opinion/WHK.rst

 -------

-In the code below is shown an example of instantiation and execution of an WHK model simulation on a random graph: we set the initial set of infected nodes as 1% of the overall population, assign an epsilon value of 0.32 and a weight equal 0.2 to all the edges.
+In the code below is shown an example of instantiation and execution of an WHK model simulation on a random graph: we an epsilon value of 0.32 and a weight equal 0.2 to all the edges.

 .. code-block:: python